postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 The pane below the schema editing area displays issues.
 You can hide and show the error view as you work.

 Each error will indicate the type, the line on which it occurs, and details of the issue.
-You can also hover over the error inline in the editor to see information as you type.
+To get more information as you type, you can also hover over the error inline in the editor.

 [![Schema error](https://assets.postman.com/postman-docs/schema-validation-error-open-v9.jpg)](https://assets.postman.com/postman-docs/schema-validation-error-open-v9.jpg)